Skip to content

 • Cannot have a fixed Static IP assignment

-Comcast Business customers can select devices from the following equipment list that are capable of running in bridge mode: equipment options.
+Comcast Business customers can select devices from the following equipment list that are capable of running in bridge mode: equipment options

 Comcast Business customers can set their existing Comcast Business Wireless Gateways to true bridge mode by: